Last Updated on December 9, 2021 by Chris and Lindsay

 Depending on the time of year, expect to see a wide range of wildlife from whales to sea lions, bald eagles and otters.

 Miller’s Landing also offers a variety of guided kayak tours if you would like the expertise and local knowledge of a guide.
-This make the adventure possibilities endless!
+This makes the adventure possibilities endless and is one of the best things to do in Seward!

-5) Take A Stroll Along The Waterfront (FREE)
+5) Take A Stroll Along The Waterfront Park (FREE)

 Seward sightseeing is at its best along the waterfront.
 With approximately a mile and a half of coastline stretching along Resurrection Bay, the town of Seward boasts a great way to relax and enjoy the day along its city park.